logyball/raspberry_pi_zero_news_ticker/README.md

 ## Loading the ticker/weather

 Begin by using ssh to connect to your Pi.
-You must enable
+You must enable I2C communcation such that the ScrollPhat HD can actually be operated by the Pi:

-1. `sudo raspi-config`
+- (From the command line) `sudo raspi-config`
-2. `5.
+- `5.
 Interfacing Options`
-3. `P5 I2C`
+- `P5 I2C`
-4. `Would you like the ARM I2C interface to be enabled?` -> Yes
+- `Would you like the ARM I2C interface to be enabled?` -> Yes

 If `git` is not installed, install via `apt`: